 Amplifiers: Bring the Boom

-While your head unit may provide its own internal amplification (which may be enough for you), at some point most car stereo enthusiasts will want to add amplifiers to the mix.
+While your head unit may provide its own internal amplification (which may be enough for you), at some point most car seat cushion enthusiasts will want to add amplifiers to the mix.
 Simply put, and amplifier takes a signal coming out of your head unit, and makes it louder.
 Be careful when shopping for amplifiers, as some of the large amps can draw over 100 amps; this may be well over what your alternator and battery can provide, and can cause damage to those components.

 Speakers: Woofers, Tweeters, What?